 Note that although researchers may have observed cognitive impairment in people later found to have PART, they certainly have not shown that the tau pathology caused the impairment.
 Cognitive decline occurs normally in aging for many reasons.

-In the light of that reality, Castellani has argued that Mike Webster’s tau pathology—at least as depicted in the brain-slice images in Omalu et al’s 2005 paper—seems to have been much too sparse to be clinically relevant.
+In the light of that reality, Castellani has argued that Mike Webster’s tau tangles—at least as depicted in the brain-slice images in Omalu et al’s 2005 paper—seem to have been much too sparse to be clinically relevant.
 Considering all the hits Webster took in his football career, Castellani told a sports concussion conference last year, “It’s actually a very healthy looking 50-year old brain.”
 (Even Omalu noted that Webster’s brain seemed grossly normal at autopsy–by contrast, boxer-CTE brains commonly show shrinkage and other obvious signs of trauma and degeneration.)

-Castellani at the same conference presented a case from his own brain-bank of a former boxer who had died with extensive CTE-type pathology, yet had seemed mentally intact up to the day of his death (of cardiovascular disease).
+Castellani at the same conference presented a case from his own brain-bank of a former boxer who had died with extensive CTE-type tau tangles, yet had seemed mentally intact up to the day of his death (of cardiovascular disease).
 The man, according to an interview with his wife, had been “normal, healthy, productive, good father, no psychiatric disturbances, no neurological disturbances.”

 That’s not to say that one should dismiss tau tangles as inherently harmless.
 Given their association with Alzheimer’s and other progressive, sometimes fatal tauopathies, it’s reasonable to suspect that a dense accumulation of such tangles in a brain does reflect the presence of a neurodegenerative process that will eventually cause dementia or other signs and symptoms.

 The problem is that this suspicion just hasn’t been properly investigated, let alone proved—yet some researchers have decided to go ahead anyway and make strong and frightening public assertions about CTE’s clinical reality: